juanjocarin/juanjocarin.github.io/README.md

     + Field Experiments
     + R
-    + A randomized controlled experiment in which 300+ participants were assigned to a control group or one of two test groups to evaluate the effect of competition (being compared to no one or someone better or worse).
+    + A randomized controlled trial in which 300+ participants were assigned to a control group or one of two test groups to evaluate the effect of competition (being compared to no one or someone better or worse).

 ### M.S. in Statistical and Computational Information Processing